How to stop a loop of negative thinking

 Thinking feeds the horse

 Once on a negative ride, it's natural to try to make it stop.
-So we try to think our way to a solution.
-After all we've been taught from an early age that problems are solved by thinking.
-But no amount of trying to figure a way to stop Merry Go Round, the negative thinking horse, helps.
+Trained from an early age that problems are solved by thinking, we attempt to think our way to a solution.
+But no amount of trying to figure out a way to stop Merry-Go-Round, the negative thinking horse, helps.

-You think if you can identify the reason, you can switch your mental chatter off.
-You think if you name the passing places – anxiety, panic, fear - it’ll stop.
-You think all manner of things but I’ve come to realise that problem solving by thinking is over-rated when it comes to changing emotional states.
+We think if we name the passing places – anxiety, panic, fear - it’ll stop.
+We think all manner of things but I’ve come to realise that changing our emotional states is not often solved through thinking.

-"The worst situation is when persistent thinking does not arrive at a stable theory of the problem, does not solve the problem, and cannot come to terms with the problem; it simply perseverates on the fact of the problem."
+"The worst situation is when persistent thinking does not arrive at a stable theory of the problem, does not solve the problem, and cannot come to terms with the problem."
+(Jonathan Rottenberg)

 Why it's difficult to stop the horse